 Local registration starts on first course day at 8:30.

 The course runs from Tuesday to Friday.
 Days start at 9 AM and end at 5 PM (earlier end on Friday).
-One evening there will be a social event (Stuttgart city tour + dinner).
+On the first evening there will be a social event (Stuttgart city tour + dinner).
 A detailed schedule will follow.
 Among others, the following topics will be covered in the course:

 • Julia fundamentals